MTA International: Initial Launch

-EPG Guide

-In April 2001, MTA International began its EPG when the channel launched on the Sky UK platform as a free-to-air channel.
+This led to the inception of Ahmadiyya Muslim Presentation (AMP) in August 1992 which would broadcast the weekly Friday sermons, and in 1993, the first Jalsa Salana to be broadcast live.
+This became the first TV channel run by the Ahmadiyya Muslim community as well as the first TV channel to broadcast Islamic programmes globally.
+Initially, the studio and video library shared a 10 by 10 ft room in the Mahmood Hall of Fazl Mosque equipped with a single video camera and "few ordinary flood lights".
+The programming for AMP gradually increased until 7 January 1994, when AMP was rebranded to MTA and increased its daily broadcasting hours from four to 12 hours, and in April 1996, to 24 hours.

+In 2005, MTA began its live online broadcast and recorded the Jalsa Salana in High-definition video.

+MTA 3 Al-Arabiya

+On 23 March 2007.
+MTA 3 Al-Arabiya was launched, which was an entirely Arabic channel, primarily for viewers of the Middle East.

-MTA Africa Launch
+MTA Africa

-On 1 August 2016, MTA Africa 1 and 2 were inaugurated by the current caliph, Mirza Masroor Ahmad broadcasting programmes in African languages as well as programs from MTA 1.
+On 1 August 2016, MTA Africa 1 and 2 were inaugurated by Mirza Masroor Ahmad, broadcasting programmes in African languages as well as programmes from MTA 1.
+In September 2024, MTA Africa became a member of the African Union of Broadcasting after having applied in 2022.

-2020 Era
+2020 era

-From 27 May 2020, known as Khilafat Day for Ahmadis, MTA International rearranged its channels according to regions and introduced new channels.
+From 27 May 2020, known as Khilafat Day for Ahmadis, MTA rearranged its channels according to regions and introduced new channels.
 These new channels were formerly MTA1 broadcasting on different satellites, converted to cater viewers of specific regions by broadcasting programmes in specific languages for each region.
-For Instance, MTA 1 on Galaxy 19 became MTA8 HD AMERICA with programmes in Urdu, English, French and Spanish.
+MTA 1 on Galaxy 19 became MTA8 HD AMERICA with programmes in Urdu, English, French and Spanish.

 Channels

-Currently, the MTA International network runs 10 channels 24/7:
+MTA runs 10 channels 24/7: